cerbero90/json-parser/README.md

 }
 ```

-Lazy pointers also have all the other functionalities of normal pointers: they accept callbacks, they can be set one by one or all together and they can be mixed with normal pointers as well:
+Lazy pointers also have all the other functionalities of normal pointers: they accept callbacks, can be set one by one or all together, can be eager loaded into an array and can be mixed with normal pointers as well:

 ```php
 // set custom callback to run only when names are found